 - Start prepping now and work on your rotator cuff muscle strength, scapula strength and core strength before the holiday season arrives.
 The biggest risk factor in getting injured is having a previous episode of pain or injury that goes ignored.

-Don’t delay, book on betterPT Today!
+Don’t delay, book today!
 And have a wonderful and joyous Holiday Season!